Starfall Galaxy; Boundless Skies

 I like what this enterprise offers regarding extracting value from my collection.
 The Army builder provides options for creating custom, balanced armies in addition to the officially supported army ranges.
 While the game setting seems like other popular game material at a cursory glance, this game is starting to step away from its inspiration with the publication of the Grimdark Future World book.

-One-Page rules encourages players to bring whatever miniatures they have to the table; the ability to craft custom army lists also lets players manifest their armies from other games.
+One-Page Rules encourages players to bring whatever miniatures they have to the table; the ability to craft custom army lists also lets players manifest their armies from other games.
 The Grimdark setting has plenty of blank space where players can find room for their custom armies with their own lore.
 To take advantage of this burgeoning setting I would like to flesh out this setting to support a game of Starfinder 2e.

 Starfall Galaxy